Photo of Libbie Canter

 Libbie Canter

-Libbie Canter represents a wide variety of multinational companies on privacy, cyber security, and technology transaction issues, including helping clients with their most complex privacy challenges and the development of governance frameworks and processes to comply with global privacy laws.
-She routinely supports clients on their efforts to launch new products and services involving emerging technologies, and she has assisted dozens of clients with their efforts to prepare for and comply with federal and state privacy laws, including the California Consumer Privacy Act and California Privacy Rights Act.
+Libbie Canter represents a wide variety of multinational companies on managing privacy, cyber security, and artificial intelligence risks, including helping clients with their most complex privacy challenges and the development of governance frameworks and processes to comply with U.S. and global privacy laws.
+She routinely supports clients on their efforts to launch new products and services involving emerging technologies, and she has assisted dozens of clients with their efforts to prepare for and comply with federal and state laws, including the California Consumer Privacy Act, the Colorado AI Act, and other state laws.
+As part of her practice, she also regularly represents clients in strategic transactions involving personal data, cybersecurity, and artificial intelligence risk and represents clients in enforcement and litigation postures.

 Libbie represents clients across industries, but she also has deep expertise in advising clients in highly-regulated sectors, including financial services and digital health companies.
 She counsels these companies — and their technology and advertising partners — on how to address legacy regulatory issues and the cutting edge issues that have emerged with industry innovations and data collaborations.

-As part of her practice, she also regularly represents clients in strategic transactions involving personal data and cybersecurity risk.
-She advises companies from all sectors on compliance with laws governing the handling of health-related data.
-Libbie is recognized as an Up and Coming lawyer in Chambers USA, Privacy & Data Security: Healthcare.
+Chambers USA 2024 ranks Libbie in Band 3 Nationwide for both Privacy & Data Security: Privacy and Privacy & Data Security: Healthcare.
 Chambers USA notes, Libbie is "incredibly sharp and really thorough.
 She can do the nitty-gritty, in-the-weeds legal work incredibly well but she also can think of a bigger-picture business context and help to think through practical solutions."

 On January 22, the New York state legislature passed the New York Health Information Privacy Act (S929 / A2141) (“NYHIP”).
 If signed into law, NYHIP would join Washington and Nevada in a growing trend of states regulating consumer health information.
 Though NYHIP contains many similarities with laws in Washington and Nevada, there are a few unique provisions, as discussed below.
 Among them, NYHIP applies to “Regulated Health Information” or “RHI” that is defined as “any information that is reasonably linkable to an individual, or a device, and is collected or processed in connection with the physical or mental health of an individual.”
 Unlike the health privacy laws in Washington and Nevada, NYHIP does not provide an inclusive list of health data.